azadeh-naderi/collaborative-ensemble-learning/experiments/Hybrid_Pairing_Experiments/Hybrid_Pairing.md

 That means you want oracle learning to improve things that peer learning cannot, and peer learning to improve things that oracle learning does not already fix.

+# Better Research Question

+Instead of asking: Can I get maximum OG and maximum NG?

+ask:Can I reduce redundancy between oracle learning and peer learning so both contribute unique improvements?

+That is probably the real issue.

 ## A) Patience-Based Oracle Blocking

 To reduce negative Oracle gain in MWM pairing policies, we used a patience-based Oracle blocking mechanism.
 After each Oracle update, the student’s validation accuracy gain is measured: